 environment_type is ePPHSDKServiceType_Sandbox for the Sandbox environment, or ePPHSDKServiceType_Live for the live environment.

-The SDK has a logging facility which logs various types of messages to a remote logging facility.
+The SDK has a logging facility which logs various types of messages to a remote logging facility (PayPal CAL).
 You can choose the types of messages you want to log, and add your own decorations to the messages, by defining a class that implements the PPHLoggingDelegate protocol and passing an instance of it to PayPalHereSDK.setLoggingDelegate.

 [PayPalHereSDK setLoggingDelegate:instance]